inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/log-config.md

 * `access.log` - includes only agent request messages
 * `audit.log` - includes only user interaction messages

-The fille appenders use the rolling policy with a max file size of 20MB and a history of 30 files.
+The file appenders use the rolling policy with a max file size of 20MB and a history of 30 files.

 The following variables can be set to manipulate the default configuration: